-- UC APM 210 describes the criteria reviewing bodies use in the merit and promotion processes - UC APM 220 describes system-wide policy for merits and promotions in the Professor series - UC APM 285 describes system-wide policy for Lecturer SOE series (significant revisions are under consideration) - APM UCD 220 and 285 describe campus implementation of APM 220 plus our procedures, checklists, and sample letters - Revision of APM UCD 220 is underway.
+- UC APM 210 describes the criteria reviewing bodies use in the merit and promotion processes - UC APM 220 describes system-wide policy for merits and promotions in the Professor series - UC APM 285 describes system-wide policy for Lecturer SOE series - APM UCD 220 describes campus implementation of APM 220 plus our procedures, checklists, and sample letters - Revision of APM UCD 220 is nearing completion.
 The current APM UCD 220 has lagged behind rapid changes, so refer to Advisories, Annual Calls, checklists and the Step Plus System link from the Academic Affairs website.